 • Greater muscle strength

-• Stronger muscles in back, shoulders, legs, and core
+• Stronger muscles in the back, shoulders, legs, and core

 • Improves balance